molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 Webpack used its own mechanism for splitting code into *chunks* and loading them dynamically.
 Rollup relies on the module loaders RequireJS or SystemJS to be present at runtime.

-Later, the HTML specification was extended and a new script type was introduced – module scripts.
+In January 2016, [the HTML specification was extended](https://github.com/whatwg/html/pull/443) to introduce a new script type – module scripts.
 In these scripts, the familiar `import` and `export` syntax can be used.

 ```html
 <script type="module">